mvysotskyi/translation-transformer/README.md

 # translation-transformer
 Implementation of paper "Attention Is All You Need"

 ## Overview

 This repository contains my implementation of the ["Attention Is All You Need"]( https://arxiv.org/abs/1706.03762) paper using TensorFlow and Keras.
 The paper introduced the revolutionary Transformer model, which utilizes self-attention mechanisms to achieve state-of-the-art performance in various natural language processing tasks.
 Our implementation focuses on building a Ukrainian-to-English translator using the Transformer architecture.

+### TODO
+- Train larger model and use more data
+- Try to share weights between Embedding layers
+- Try to use label smoothing

 ### Implementation Details